lab64makerspace/intro2PCBdesign/Overview & Details/LEDboard/LEDboard_Activity/README.md

 <details>
     <summary markdown="span">What are fiducials and why do we need them?</summary>

-> A fiducial is a mark on the top (and bottom if the pcb has 2 layers) copper layer that is used by the vision system of a pick and place machine to recognize where the pcb is.
+> A fiducial is a mark on the top (and bottom if the pcb has 2 layers) copper layer that is used by the vision system of a pick and place machine to recognize where the copper components on a PCB are.
 When using a pick and place machine to build a board, fiducials are necessary on each side that has SMT (surface-mount technology) components.

 ![](https://www.ladyada.net/wiki/_media/mdcpickandplace/corners.jpg?cache=)

 (Image Souce: LadyAda)
 </details>